Agatha Christie also added 'playwright'

 Program for a production of The Mousetrap in 2001, in the United States.

-The Mousetrap is the longest running play in the world.
-It opened in
+The Mousetrap is the longest-running play in the world.
+It had its world premiere at

-and it has not missed a performance.
-The play has a little history.
+The play itself has a little history.
 Originally,

 it was titled Three Blind Mice and it was a twenty-minute radio play